d12frosted/elpa-mirror/melpa/arxiv-mode-readme.txt

 Installation
 ============

-Just put the directory in your filesystem and at it to your `load-path`.
-Put the following into your `.emacs` file
+arxiv-mode is available on MELPA.
+After `M-x package-install RET arxiv-mode RET`, put the following code in your `init.el`:

 (require 'arxiv-mode)

+Or if you use `use-package`, you can simply put:
+(use-package arxiv-mode
+  :ensure t)

+into the your init file. `use-package` will automatically download `arxiv-mode` for you.

 Customization